Beating the probabilistic lower bound on $q$-perfect hashing: Abstract

 A well-known probabilistic argument shows an existence lower bound on $R_q$, namely $R_q\ge\frac1{q-1}\log_2\left(\frac1{1-q!/q^q}\right)$ \cite{FK,K86}.
-This is still the best-known lower bound till now except for the case $q=3$ for which K\"{o}rner and Matron \cite{KM} found that the concatenation technique could lead to perfect $3$-hash codes beating this the probabilistic lower bound.
-The improvement on the lower bound on $R_3$ was discovered in 1988 and there has been no any progress on lower bound on $R_q$ for more than 30 years despite of some work on upper bounds on $R_q$.
-In this paper we show that this probabilistic lower bound can be improved for $q=4,8$ and all odd integers between $3$ and $25$, and \emph{all sufficiently large} $q$ with $q \pmod 4\neq 2$.
-Our idea is based on a modified concatenation which is different from the classical concatenation for which both the inner and outer codes are separated.
-However, for our concatenation we do not require that the inner code is a perfect $q$-hash code.
-This gives a more flexible choice of inner codes and hence we are able to beat the probabilistic existence lower bound on $R_q$.
+This is still the best-known lower bound till now except for the case $q=3$ \cite{KM}.
+The improved lower bound of $R_3$ was discovered in 1988 and there has been no progress on the lower bound of $R_q$ for more than $30$ years.
+In this paper we show that this probabilistic lower bound can be improved for $q$ from $4$ to $15$ and all odd integers between $17$ and $25$, and \emph{all sufficiently large} $q$.